yanigisawa/blog/_posts/2018-03-18-run-sonic-pi-on-chromebook.md

 8. Click Ok to save the settings
 9. Click the Play button to start the Jack server
 10. Type: `sonic-pi`

+Sonic Pi should start in a new window.
+Type `play 60` and click the Play button to make sure you can hear the note it is playing.
+If you didn't hear anything, check your volume level, and the selected audio output device in your Chromebook menu. (i.e. make sure you haven't selected a bluetooth headset or other alternate output device)